piyushkumar13/kafka-example/README.md

 * Please follow step as mentioned in [this](https://github.com/yahoo/CMAK#deployment) page or refer [this](https://www.youtube.com/watch?v=AlQfpG10vAc) video for demo.
 * Please setup env variable `CMAK_HOME` which should point to cmak dist created by above step.
 * Execute `start-kafka-manager.sh`

+## kafka-java-producer-consumer
+This module comprises of simple java producer and consumer with string serialization and json serialization.

+## kafka-spring-boot
+This module comprises of java producer and consumer using spring boot with json serialization.